MikeQuinton/gcp-web-application/README.md

 ### Task 1

-Public facing "Hello world" application.
+The below "application" is deployed within the GCP cloud environment using the help of several different services which can be seen in the list above.
 The below shell script is executed after a computer instance is configured and powered on.
 HTTP server used is apache2.

 ```sh
 #!/bin/bash